Frequently Asked Questions

 Do you accept my insurance?

-How much does counseling cost?
+How much does it cost without insurance?

 What forms of payment do you accept?